mudita/MuditaOS/module-audio/README.md

 This feature is currently mainly used to record voice-calls into the file.

 ### Audio profiles
-There is one more very important element of this puzzle and it is concept of `Audio Profiles`.
-List of supported audio profiles is listed below:
+In order to store `Operation` configuration a concept of `Audio Profile` has been introduced.
+List of supported audio profiles is listed in Profile::Type enum:
 ````
 enum class Type {
     // Profiles used only during call